snacktavish/TreeUpdatingComparison/TreeComparison.md

 ```

 This script will write two files out to your current working directory -
-the tree in newick format, 'ma_wf_synth.tre' and 'ma_wf_synth_citations.txt' the citations of published trees that went into generating that tree, and support the relationships in it.
+the tree in newick format, 'WH_jellyfish_synth.tre' and 'WH_jellyfish_synth_citations.txt' the citations of published trees that went into generating that tree, and support the relationships in it.

 Move both those files to your computer.
 Open the synthetic subtree in figtree, and the citations in a text viewer.